Legal Settlements

 Any fund established by manufacturers of blood plasma.

-A follow-up to a release of all claims in a case entered into in lieu of class settlement.
-The release is required to be signed on or before the later of 12/31/97 or 270 calendar days after the release is first sent to the participant to whom payment is made.
+A release of all claims instead of being in a class action lawsuit.
+The release is required to be signed by all parties on or before the later of the following:

-NOTE Payments may be placed in an interest bearing account, or another investment that produces income.
+NOTE Payments may be placed in an interest-bearing account, or another investment that produces income.
 When this occurs, the interest income received on the account may be countable as income.

 Nazi Persecution